How Much Wind Is Too Much for Cycling

 Wind Direction

-1. at your back (tailwind)
+1. At your back (Tailwind)

-2. in your face (headwind)
+2. In your face (Headwind)

-3. on your side (crosswind).
+3. On your side (Crosswind)

-Tailwind is a blessing.
-With the wind at your back, it will feel like you are riding an e-bike, as the wind pressure will propel you forwards without you having to pedal as hard.
 You can easily see significant increases in speed in a tailwind.
-If you struggle to reach 15 mph on your bike on a typical day, then on a windy day you’ll find it a breeze to do so (I love my puns!).
+If you struggle to reach 15 mph on your bike on a typical day, then with the tailwind, you’ll find it a breeze to do so (I love my puns!).

-However, unlike an e-bike, you cannot control your acceleration and deceleration in the wind.
-If you’re not cautious, you might end up spending too much which, at the least, throws you off your game, and, at worst, leads to injury.
+If you’re not cautious, you might end up speeding too much which, at the least, throws you off your game, and, at worst, leads to injury.

-Think of the tailwind as a downward slope.
-I normally don’t pedal much, if at all, when going down a slope.
-Depending on the decline of the slope, pedaling would be very dangerous.
 Similarly, in a strong tailwind, be careful of other pedestrians and vehicles on the road.
 If it is off the road, there is room for excitement, as nothing beats a good tailwind in free and unobstructed routes.

 If the tailwind is a downward slope, the headwind is an upward slope.